Royal Household of Spain

-The household is under the direct authority of the king, who personally selects the individuals he chooses to aid him in his constitutional duties.
+The household is under the direct authority of the King, who personally selects the individuals he chooses to aid him in his constitutional duties.
 It is a constitutional institution, as laid down in Spain’s constitution of 1978.
 While the household is part of Spain’s governmental structure, it is not under the control or influence of any other state institution.
-The household ensures that the king has the independent means to perform all of his state functions.
-In particular, it is not under the administrative control of the Prime Minister or the Council of Ministers.
-The only authority to whom it answers is the king himself.
+The household ensures that the King has the independent means to perform all of his state functions.
+In particular, it is not under the administrative control of the prime minister or the Council of Ministers.
+The only authority to whom it answers is the King himself.

-One of the household's primary functions is to facilitate communications between the king and the other state authorities.
-It is responsible for written and oral communications between the king and the government departments.
-It organizes and schedules meetings between the king, the Prime Minister, Ministers, Deputy Ministers, State Secretaries, Under Secretaries and other officials.
+One of the household's primary functions is to facilitate communications between the King and the other State authorities.
+It is responsible for written and oral communications between the King and the government departments.
+It organizes and schedules meetings between the king and the prime minister, Crown ministers, secretaries of state, under-secretaries and other officials.

 Its budget, like those of the Office of the Prime Minister, the Council of Ministers, the Supreme Court, the Armed Forces and many others, is approved by the houses of the Spanish Parliament on a yearly basis.

 Background

 The current Royal Household has its historical precedent in the Royal Household and Heritage of the Crown of Spain, which was made defunct by the establishment of the Second Spanish Republic in 1931.
-Following the eventual restoration of the monarchy and Juan Carlos I's accession to the throne as king in 1975, a new Royal Household was established.
+Following the eventual restoration of the monarchy and Juan Carlos I's accession to the throne as King in 1975, a new Royal Household was established.
 This new household was completely different from the former court of his grandfather, Alfonso XIII.
 The modern Royal Household is much simpler than the precedent institution and it was decided not to recreate the majority of offices which existed in the old Royal Household, maintaining basically the Head of the Royal Household and the Secretary General of the Royal Household.
 Both these offices are held by professional, senior civil servants, even if they come from the nobility.